Prorating when Upgrading or Downgrading Subscription Plans

 The process of creating prorated adjustments happens automatically when you click PRORATE.
 The process consists of the following steps:

-- Calculate the Value of the Unused Portion of the Old Subscription
+- Calculating the Value of the Unused Portion of the Old Subscription

 - Determining the Next Renewal Date for the Subscription